 Living Alone Increase is a supplementary payment for people getting certain social welfare payments who are living alone.

 Household Benefits Package is a package of benefits that provides financial assistance with the cost of some household utilities.
-It includes an Electricity or Gas Allowance, a Telephone Allowance and a Free Television Licence.
+It includes an Electricity or Gas Allowance and a Free Television Licence.

 Free Travel Pass allows people on certain social welfare payments to access public transport services for free.
 If you live on a specified island off the Irish coast you can access certain private transport services.